888 Views

 Shape Shape

 Civil Disobedience is a notable literary work by Henry David Thoreau.
 A complete discussion of this literary work is given, which will help you enhance your literary skills and prepare for the exam.
-Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, to various questions of Civil Disobedience.
+Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, and various study materials of Civil Disobedience.

 Answer